scikit-learn-contrib/hdbscan/docs/parameter_selection.rst

 While the HDBSCAN class has a large number of parameters that can be set on initialization, in practice there are a very small number of parameters that have significant practical effect on clustering.
-We will first consider those major parameters, and consider how one may go about choosing them effectively.
+We will consider those major parameters, and consider how one may go about choosing them effectively.

 Selecting ``min_cluster_size``